bevyengine/bevy/examples/README.md

 Example | Description
 --- | ---
-[BSN example](../examples/scene/bsn.rs) | Demonstrates how to use BSN to compose scenes [Scene](../examples/scene/scene.rs) | Demonstrates loading from and saving scenes to files
+[BSN example](../examples/scene/bsn.rs) | Demonstrates how to use BSN to compose scenes [World Serialization](../examples/scene/world_serialization.rs) | Demonstrates loading from and saving world to files

 ### Shaders